my1396/Econ-Study/_posts/2024-01-20-Insert-Images.md

 `<img src="{{ site.baseurl}}/images/image-20230730113759915.png" alt="quadrant geometry" style="zoom:50%;" />`

 - The drawback with this method is that it does not provide preview in VS or using the local host `http://127.0.0.1:4000/`.
+- The advantage is that it does not rely on any cloud service.
+The pic folder is hosted on github, won't have domin restrictions when travel abroad.

 - `baseurl` is set in the `_config.yml`, it is the name of sub-directory the site is served from.
 E.g., for the following url `https://my1396.github.io/Econ-Study/2023/10/03/HTML.html`,